Registration is free of charge, but needed due to limited seating.

 |“A nested sub-sample search algorithm (NeSSA) that can convert a big data problem into a small data problem (from N to log N)“|

-Quinten Meertens (Statistics Netherlands and University of Amsterdam)
+Quinten Meertens (Statistics Netherlands, University of Amsterdam and Leiden University)

 Siem Jan Koopman (VU Amsterdam)